SimpleLuke/Golden-Square-Exercise/solo-project/README.md

   def add_to_cart(dish, quantity) # dish is a string; quantity is a integer
     # Raise a fail if the dish is not on the menu.
     # Dish gets added to the cart with the input quantity.
-    # puts a message 'Successfully added!'
     # Returns nothing.
   end

   def remove_from_cart(dish,quantity) # dish is a string; quantity is a integer
     # Dish gets removed from the cart with the input quantity.
-    # puts a message 'Successfully removed!'
     # Returns nothing.
   end